alkon/mcp-ripe/README.md

 This server allows users to:

 - Query RIPE DB for IP addresses, AS numbers, and domain objects.
 - Filter results dynamically based on patterns and limits.
 - Access structured JSON output via **JSON-RPC**.
 Built with **FastAPI** for high performance and easy deployment.

 ---

+## Why RIPE for Subdomain Analysis

+RIPE's database is exceptionally valuable for subdomain analysis and security reconnaissance:

+### Regional Authority
+RIPE manages European, Middle Eastern, and Central Asian IP allocations - regions with high concentrations of hosting infrastructure, CDNs, and cloud services that attackers often exploit for subdomain takeover attacks.

+### Detailed Network Records
+Unlike simple DNS lookups, RIPE provides comprehensive network registration data including:
+- **inetnum/inet6num** records showing exact IP ranges and their owners
+- **route** objects revealing BGP routing relationships
+- **domain** objects linking reverse DNS to organizations
+- Contact information and abuse contacts for incident response

+### Historical Context
+RIPE maintains historical records of IP ownership changes, crucial for identifying:
+- Recently transferred IP blocks (often targets for abuse)
+- Infrastructure previously associated with malicious actors
+- Patterns in subdomain hosting across different time periods

+### Cross-Reference Capability
+RIPE data allows correlating subdomains across multiple dimensions:
+- Finding all IPs owned by the same organization
+- Discovering shared infrastructure between seemingly unrelated domains
+- Identifying shadow IT or forgotten subdomains on legacy IP ranges

+### Abuse Detection
+The **remarks** and **descr** fields often contain valuable metadata about network purpose, helping distinguish between legitimate corporate infrastructure and potentially compromised or suspicious hosting.

+For security analysis, this means you can map an organization's entire attack surface by discovering subdomains hosted on IP ranges they own but may have forgotten about - a critical blind spot in many security programs.

+---